Marketing psychology is the reason that you bought that thing you don’t need.

 - Re-marketing materials offering discounts on a product that prospects have already seen

-- Listing premium services beside those of cheaper alternatives
+- Listing premium services besides those of cheaper alternatives

 When it comes to maximising customer value, this marketing psychology principle can make a big difference to your average order spend.